-‘Young And The Restless’ Spoilers: Graham Revenge Plot Revealed – Dina, Jack, And Ashley Targets
+‘Young And The Restless’ Spoilers: Graham Family Tie To Abbots – Dina, Jack, And Ashley Revenge Targets

 — Young & The Restless (@YRInsider) September 18, 2017

 For instance, does Dina have Alzheimer’s or is Graham doing something to her?
 Is he slowly poisoning her or something similar?
 These questions will remain unanswered for now, but Graham has new schemes coming.
 It’s Graham that sent a photographer to stalk Jack and Nikki (Melody Thomas Scott) and take photos.
-Y&R spoilers from Soaps She Knows reveal he’ll send the photos of Nikki and Jack kissing to Victor but makes it look like they came from Dina but putting her name on the return address of the envelope.
+Y&R spoilers from Soaps She Knows reveal he’ll send the photos of Nikki and Jack kissing to Victor, but makes it look like they came from Dina but putting her name on the return address of the envelope.

 The ugly secrets spill out

 Young and the Restless spoilers promise Graham sending photos to Victor will send The Mustache after Jack.
 That way, Graham doesn’t have to take revenge on Jack – Victor will take care of that.
+Also, Jack will blame Dina since the photos look like they came from her.
 As for Ashley, it seems certain that Graham will reveal her true paternity at some point, but he’s got to be careful so Dina doesn’t catch on and take his name off the will.
 All it would take is a little leak to Hilary (Mishael Morgan) to get her sniffing for secrets and ruining Ashley’s reputation.

 Of course, things won’t work out the way Graham wants now that Ashley discovered Graham’s mother is alive.
 Catch up on spoilers for the upcoming Sassy Mask sabotage, Mariah’s plans to dump Devon, and Hilary’s shocking role in their split.
 Come back often for more The Young and the Restless spoilers and news.